General Course Requirements

 AP Credit & Substitutions

 Most schools have policies regarding advanced placement (AP) credit.
 Some schools restrict the use of such credit in fulfillment of pre-requisite requirements.
 In these cases, schools will often allow you to take additional upper-level courses in the science areas where AP credit was received.
 The policies for each dental school and their admission requirements, generally, can be found in the ADEA Official Guide to Dental Schools.
-However, for the most updated information, please visit the website of each dental school that you wish to apply since the guide is only updated once a year.
+Please review the websites of your target dental schools for the most up-to-date and complete information.

 The Numbers Matter and so do Grade Trends